Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3 Infinite Patchways.md

 3. Then uninstall the Imp UI Mod again.
 4. Close the game
 5. Then relaunch through Mo2 again via the DX11 or Vulkan Shortcut.
 6. When you Freeze at 100% Loading, wait for 2-3 Minutes.
 If it doesnt start, restart Game and try again.
+Dont click anything while the Main Menu is loading.

 Please remember that if for some reason you launch _Baldur's Gate 3_ outside of _MO2_, all of the mods will become unregistered and you must repeat the steps in the Registering Mods paragraph.